-- An Open Geospatial Consortium (OGC) Web Map Tile Service (WMTS) which supports key-value-pair and Representational State Transfer (REST)ful tiled requests;
+- An Open Geospatial Consortium (OGC) Web Map Tile Service (WMTS) that supports key-value-pair and Representational State Transfer (REST)ful tiled requests

-- An OGC Web Map Service (WMS) which supports a key-value-pair non-tiled requests;
+- An OGC Web Map Service (WMS) that supports a key-value-pair non-tiled requests

-- A Tiled Web Map Service (TWMS), an unofficial extension to the OGC WMS, which supports key-value-pair tiled requests that match the exact geographic tile boundaries;
+- A Tiled Web Map Service (TWMS), an unofficial extension to the OGC WMS, that supports key-value-pair tiled requests that match the exact geographic tile boundaries

 Access to GIBS via the protocols above is explained in the link below.
 In addition, source code for the GIBS tiled imagery server and tiled imagery storage format is also available.